-Besides getting rid of dirt both inside and out, ear hygiene also includes protecting your ears from sounds or noises that are too loud.
-Learn how to take care of this important part of your body in this article!
+Besides getting rid of dirt both inside and out, ear hygiene also includes protecting your ears from really loud sounds.
+Learn how to take care of this important body part in this article!

-How should you maintain your ear hygiene on the outside?
+How should you maintain good ear hygiene on the outside?